wvega/timepicker/README.md

 jQuery TimePicker plugin
 ========================

-A jQuery plugin to enhance standard form input fields helpings users to select (or type) times.
+A jQuery plugin to enhance standard form input fields helping users to select (or type) times.

 Usage